-Every single one of these beautifully elegant works of art in glass make use of a broad range of materials, from the artful application of varied lead widths to different kinds of glass.
+Every single one of these beautifully elegant works of art in glass make use of a broad range of materials, from the artful application of varied lead widths to different kinds of textured glass.
 You will notice the absence of saturated color in these panels.
 That doesn't mean we are limited to a neutral palette.
-On the contrary, we have access to a virtually limitless range of colors, all mouth-blown in the US and imported from England, France and Germany.
-In addition to the mouth blown glass, we sometimes use machine made glass for special effects.
+On the contrary, we have access to a virtually limitless range of colors, as seen below, all mouth-blown in the US and imported from England, France, and Germany.
+In addition to the mouth blown glass, we sometimes use machine-made glass for special effects.

 The reamy glass lends itself beautifully to an organic style of design.
 The artistic manner in which it is made, in a way, quite naturally merges with the flowing lead lines within the organic design styles pictured above.
 Reamy glass is made by a process called flashing in which two or more layers of glass are added one on another during the blowing and working of the cylinder.
 Reamy has many characteristics which are unique in every sheet.
 It has wonderful, smooth flowing rippling waves of texture throughout and almost every sheet has a range of gorgeous bubbles from large balloon shapes to tiny irregularly positioned "seeds" and everything in-between.